siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 $$

 If only one constitutive channel were perturbed, this first-order shift would be halved, giving the Newtonian half-value.
-The factor of two is forced by the
+Within this symmetric electromagnetic constitutive closure, the full factor of two follows.
-ontology: a full electromagnetic medium.

 In optics, when a wave propagates through a medium of varying speed, it bends toward the slower region.
 This is refraction.